For most people, telecommuting remains a norm as we continue our lives with our work-from-home arrangements.

 You can be a “Hero” when offering your help/service to the “Citizen” requesting the help/service.

-For those who prefer staying home, you can choose requests under “Academics” as the requests are largely helping someone with writing or coding.
+For those who prefer staying home, you can choose requests under “Academics”, as these requests mainly require someone to help with writing or coding.

-Other requests that are seen on the app range from buying food to looking for a personal trainer.
+Other requests on the app range from buying food to looking for a personal trainer.

 A quick scan of the app showed that job postings ranged from $3 to $360 per job (NGL, I’m quite impressed)!